 Skip to contents

 This option estimates the effective reproduction number over time using exponential smoothing.
-It implements Holt's linear trend method with dampening through an innovations state space model with a level, trend, and dampening component.
+It implements Holt's linear trend method with damping through an innovations state space model with a level, trend, and damping component.

 Usage